 Victoria Street is one of the city’s prettiest streets with its curved cobblestone road and vibrant rainbow-colored buildings.
 The street is known as Edinburgh’s own Diagon Alley, serving as inspiration for part of JK Rowling’s wizarding world.
 I visited a sweet little cafe on this street called La Barantine for a picturesque cappuccino and a pastry.

-To get the true Scottish experience I should have tried haggis, but I wasn't able to muster up the courage.
-When comparing the food to London, the Scots do it better!
-Their pubs offer the best meat pies like steak and ale or chicken and leek with a golden flaky puff pastry and mashed potatoes on the side.
+When comparing the food to London, the Scots may do it better!
+Scotland pubs offer the best meat pies like steak and ale or chicken and leek with a golden flaky puff pastry and mashed potatoes on the side.
 My husband and I ate quite a few treats during our visit.
 We sampled fruit scones with clotted cream and jam, layered cakes, and coffees galore!

-When asked if we would return to Edinburgh by our Uber driver, I replied that I would love to come back to Scotland but instead venture out to the northern part and see the Isle of Skye.
-It was tricky fitting two separate locations into our 8-day UK trip but the city of Edinburgh was well worth the detour!
+I would love to come back to Scotland, but instead, venture out to the northern part and see the Isle of Skye.
+Although it was tricky fitting two separate locations into our 8-day UK trip, the city of Edinburgh was well worth the detour!